Kaylany/Algorithms/README.md

 2) All elements in the array or subarray that are equal to the pivot will be moved to the subarray.

 Contents:
-index.html = The main html file.
-Drag and drop file into a web browser to run sorting race.
-README.txt = Instruction file.
-assets:
+index.html
+README.md
-Manager.js = Javascript functions to manage sorting algorithms and user interface.
+Manager.js contains Javascript functions to manage sorting algorithms and user interface.
-MergeSort.js = Merge Sort functions.
+MergeSort.js contains Merge Sort functions.
-QuickSort.js = Quick Sort functions.
+QuickSort.js contains Quick Sort functions.
-SelectionSort.js = Selection Sort functions.
-style.css = javascript style details.
+SelectionSort.js contains Selection Sort functions. style.css contains javascript style details.

 External Requirements:
 Web browser